 Health inequities are defined as differences in health that are unnecessary, avoidable, unfair, unjust and contribute to this problem.
 The root causes of these health inequities include poverty, racism, class and gender discrimination, and other factors.
 These root causes create differences in access to things like good jobs, quality housing, good schools, health care, and safe neighborhoods, which in turn affect the health of residents.

-Through a participatory process, OSDH and partners will begin the development of a long-term strategic plan in the Spring of 2022 to help address health inequities and improve the health of all Oklahomans.
+Through a participatory process, OSDH and partners will begin the development of a long-term strategic plan in late Spring 2023 to help address health inequities and improve the health of all Oklahomans.
 If you are interested in volunteering your time and expertise to the development of the plan, please contact Floritta Pope at firstname.lastname@example.org

 - Centers for Disease Control and Prevention (CDC)